adhy-p/adhy-p.github.io/content/posts/rhcsa.md

 sh# passwd
 ```

-Finally, we configure the system to automatically perform full SELinux relabelingby running:
+Finally, we configure the system to automatically perform full SELinux relabeling by running:
 ```
 sh# touch /.autorelabel
 ```